SmithyAT/SmithyThemes/README.md

 # SmithyThemes
-Themes and Color Schemes various applications
+Themes and Color Schemes for various applications